 CrowdStrike has redefined security with the world’s most advanced cloud-native platform, protecting any workload in the cloud, preventing breaches and enabling organizations to build, run, and secure cloud-native applications.

-CrowdStrike Falcon® Cloud Workload Protect automates security, detecting and stopping suspicious activity, zero-day attacks, and risky behavior on all of your clouds, containers, and Kubernetes applications.
+CrowdStrike Falcon® Cloud Security automates security, detecting and stopping suspicious activity, zero-day attacks, and risky behavior on all of your clouds, containers, and Kubernetes applications.
 Integration with CI/CD workflows means that workloads can remain secure while DevOps works at speed without any performance hit.

 Powered by the CrowdStrike Security Cloud, the CrowdStrike Falcon® Platform leverages real-time indicators of attack, threat intelligence, evolving adversary tradecraft and enriched telemetry from across the enterprise to deliver hyper-accurate detections, automated protection and remediation, elite threat hunting services, and prioritized observability of vulnerabilities.